cloudify-cosmo/cloudify-stage/README.md

 ### Local deployment
 Start the stage server backend and the webserver:
-- run backend server: `cd backend && npm start`
+- run backend server: `cd backend && npm devStart`
 - run development server: `npm run devServer`

 Open browser to see if application is running.
 It runs by default on `http://localhost:4000`.